filippodanesi/SERP-Secrets-CMS/src/content/blog/how-to-create-helpful-content-after-hcu.md

 **Expertise, Experience, Authoritativeness, and Trustworthiness (E-E-A-T)** is the framework Google uses in its Guidelines to evaluate content quality.
 While E-E-A-T has long been part of Google's principles, the 2022 update brought it to the forefront, significantly impacting content performance.

 ## 10 Tips to Create Helpful Content

+Success in content creation is not accidental, but the result of the systematic application of **established best practices**.
+Here are 10 practical tips that **will help you create content** that stands out for its usefulness and relevance.

 ### 1. Understand Search Intent